Omar-p/learning-notes/aws/aws.md

   - activate iam user access to billing information:
     - to allow IAM Identity to access billing information.
 ------------------
-  Multi-factor Authentication:(MFA)
+# Multi-factor Authentication:(MFA)
-   Factor: different pieces of evidence which prove identity.
+  - Factor: different pieces of evidence which prove identity.
-     Knowledge: Something you know, username & password.
+    -  Knowledge: Something you know, username & password.
-     Possession: Something you have, bank card, MFA device/app.
+    -  Possession: Something you have, bank card, MFA device/app.
 [ATM use possession and knowledge]
-     Inherent: Something you are.. fingerprint, face, voice, iris.
+    -  Inherent: Something you are.. fingerprint, face, voice, iris.
-     Location: A Location (physical), which network (corp or wifi) More Factors means more security & harder to fake. we try to balance between convenience and security.
+    -  Location: A Location (physical), which network (corp or wifi)
+    -  More Factors means more security & harder to fake.
+  - we try to balance between convenience and security.
     - configuring MFA for aws , aws generate a secret key and other associated info (username & service name).
     - aws give u a QR code to scan with your MFA app (generated from the key & associated info).
     - the secret key is used to generate a 6 digit code which is valid for 30 seconds.
 -------------------------------
-IDentity provider
+- IDentity provider
-Authenticate Identity
+  - Authenticate Identity
-Authorize based on policies associated with the identity I authenticated to.
+  - Authorize based on policies associated with the identity I authenticated to.
-NO COST
+  - NO COST
-there are limits
+  - there are limits
-Global service / global resilience
+- Global service / global resilience
-IAM of your account is trusted fully by your account, can do anything. if IAM allow one identity to do something, the account automatically trust the identity in the same way it trust IAM.
+- IAM of your account is trusted fully by your account, can do anything.
+    - if IAM allow one identity to do something, the account automatically trust the identity in the same way it trust IAM.
-No direct control on external accounts or users. control only local identities in your account. make use of identity federation -->[take identities u have[fb account] and use it indirectly to use aws] and MFA
+    - No direct control on external accounts or users. control only local identities in your account.
+    - make use of identity federation -->[take identities u have[fb account] and use it indirectly to use aws] and MFA

   - every aws account come with its own running copy of IAM, it's own db
   - IAM is globally resilience service, any data is always secure in any aws regions.
-    .IAM u see in each of ur AWS accounts is  your own dedicated instance of IAM separate from other account and from any one else accounts.
+    - IAM u see in each of ur AWS accounts is  your own dedicated instance of IAM separate from other account and from any one else accounts.
-     .my AWS account trust my  instance of IAM.
+     - my AWS account trust my  instance of IAM.
-     .IAM is trusted fully by the account, IAM as a service can do as much as the root user.
+     - IAM is trusted fully by the account, IAM as a service can do as much as the root user.
-      .inside IAM we can create other identities, IAM can allow those identities to do certain things. because a single aws account trust IAM, if IAM allows one of identity that it manages to do something, the account automatically trust the identity in the same way it trust IAM.
+      - inside IAM we can create other identities, IAM can allow those identities to <br> do certain things. because a single aws account trust IAM, if IAM allows one of identity that it manages to do something, the account automatically trust the identity in the same way it trust IAM.

+ - IAM --->
- IAM ---> User --> Identities which represent humans or applications that need access
-                   to your account.
+  - User --> Identities which represent humans or applications that need access to your account.
-     --> Group --> Collections of related users e.g. development team, finance or HR --> Role ---> Can be used by aws services, or for granting external access to your account. [when you want to grant access to services in your account to an uncertain number of entities].
+  - Group --> Collections of related users e.g. development team, finance or HR
+  - Role ---> Can be used by aws services, or for granting external access to your account. [when you want to grant access to services in your account to an uncertain number of entities].
-    Example for IAM ROLE -> if you want all EC2 instances in your account to be able to access the simple storage service, then you can create a role which grants access to the simple storage service, and then allow instances to use that role.
+      - Example for IAM ROLE -> if you want all EC2 instances in your account to be able to access the simple storage service, then you can create a role which grants access to the simple storage service, and then allow instances to use that role.

- In Brief:
+ - In Brief:
-    you pick IAM users when you can identify the individual thing that will log in to that user.
+    - you pick IAM users when you can identify the individual thing that will log in to that user.
-    Roles tend to get used when the number of things is uncertain.
+    - Roles tend to get used when the number of things is uncertain.

-  IAM policy(iam let u create it) [object or document]: used to allow or deny access to aws services when and only when they're attached to IAM USERS, GROUPS OR ROLES. policy on their own do nothing they simply define, allow or deny rights to a certain services when you attach the policies to other identities. so users, groups and roles
+  - IAM policy(iam let u create it) [object or document]: used to allow or deny access to aws services when and only when they're attached to IAM USERS, GROUPS OR ROLES. policy on their own do nothing they simply define, allow or deny rights to a certain services when you attach the policies to other identities. so users, groups and roles